bigbluebutton/bigbluebutton.github.io/index.md

 ## Latest release

-The latest version of BigBlueButton is BigBlueButton 2.2 which features a pure HTML5 client.
+The latest version of BigBlueButton is BigBlueButton 2.3.
 See [install BigBlueButton](/2.2/install.html).

 Overview for Viewers (click image below to watch YouTube video):